lukrycyfa/crowdfund-tutorial-project/README.md

 ```

-## Testing The Contract On Celo Alfajores Network
+## Test The Contract On Celo Alfajores Network

 ### Add The Alfajores Network To Brownie